fix2544/Modern-Ecommerce-Platforms/README.md

 And go to Web with click (I'm already to install it take me to login page and done)
 ![laragon1 png](img/laragon1.png)

-And we come to the andmin page(ฺBackend)
+And we come to the admin page(ฺBackend)
 ![wp1 png](img/wp1.png)

 **My Web**